jjdavis/wordfreq/README.md

 which looks plausible -- except for the fifth line.
 58078 of what?

-One guess is that it's an unprintable character that is being counted by the script as a word.
+One guess is that it's an unprintable character that is being counted by the application as a word.
 Using the `od` command to check that

 ````
 jim@doorstop:~/wordfreq$ cat pg4500.txt | docker run -i bcfdocker/wordfreq 2>/dev/null | head -25 | od -c